relata/design-doc/readme.md

 * Each instance of the Relata application connects to other instances via a shared graph
 * Support user credentials that work across multiple Relata instances
 * Support user auth via an external provider such as Zotero to avoid forcing users to maintain a Relata account
-* Algorithmic inference of relations between works
+* Fully developed algorithmic inference of relations between works